Paiva2/mail-box/README.md

 - [ ] Insert e-mails on this folder
 - [ ] List all e-mails on this folder
 - [ ] Remove e-mails from this folder

+#### In progess ATM

+- Handle email orders when opening or disabling/deleting one e-mail.